 Nearly 500 animal species inhabit the Greater Yellowstone region.
 Viewing wildlife can be the highlight of any vacation, but remember, these animals are truly wild and unpredictable.
 Staying safe around wildlife means giving animals a lot of space.

-Different species and individual animals have different needs for space, but it's best to stay at least a couple hundred feet away from wildlife, particularly around mothers with young.
-Not only can animals attack, but the presence of human beings can be a severe stress to them.
+Different species and individual animals have different needs for space, but it's best to stay at least a couple of hundred feet away from wildlife, particularly around mothers with young.
+Not only can animals attack, but the presence of human beings can be severe stress to them.
 Use binoculars or a telephoto lens on your camera to get close.
 Wildlife watchers should always avoid following or approaching wildlife.

 Wild animals will often give warning signs if people are getting too close.
 Those signs can range from laying their ears back and pawing or stomping the ground to lifting their tail, raising the fur on their back or woofing in the case of bears.
 Sometimes a wild animal simply raising its head to stare at people is a sign that an attack is possible.
 People often recognize that bears can be dangerous, but they don't think about seemingly docile animals such as moose or bison.
 One of the most dangerous animals is a cow moose with a calf.
 Grizzlies are dangerous, but your chances of having an encounter with a bison or moose are much greater.